Vladimir Zhirinovsky 1996 presidential campaign: Official campaign

 Zhirinvsky was nominated at the LDPR congress on January 10, 1996.

 In February, at Zhirinovsky's behest, French nationalist politician Jean-Marie Le Pen traveled to Moscow to voice his support of Zhirinovsky's candidacy.

-In February, Zhirinovsky lent his endorsement to Pat Buchanan, the Reform Party candidate for the United States presidential election.
+In February, Zhirinovsky lent his endorsement to Pat Buchanan, the Republican Party candidate for the United States presidential election.
 Buchanan sought to distance himself from the controversial Zhirinovsky.
 After Buchanan distanced himself from this endorsement, Zhirinovsky attacked him, writing an open letter which said, "You turned out to be just like Clinton and other corrupt politicians, moved by greed and vanity, not by love for the fatherland...Pat, you're a piece of crap.
 You dumped in your pants immediately after getting my congratulations."

 Zhirinovsky officially filed his candidacy on April 6.
 Zhirinovsky was generally not considered to be a frontrunner, and was polling in the single-digits.
 His campaign was officially registered four days later.

 In his first televised campaign advertisement, Zhirinovsky declared, "We don't need a collapsing and decaying Russia.
 We need a new Russia, a new course, a new policy".

 In his campaign, Zhirinovsky portrayed himself as the only alternative to Boris Yeltsin and Gennady Zyuganov.
 Zhirinovsky was known to propagate an image centered around evoking a strong personality.
 Notorious for his flamboyance and outrageous stunts, on the campaign trail, Zhirinovsky delivered populist slogans accompanied by frequently by outrageous remarks.
 During his campaign, he was dismissed by some as an entertainer and a clown.
 Zhirnivosky's campaign team attempted to give Zhirinovsky a more serious, less buffoonish, reputation.
 However, these efforts were unsuccessful.